damonallison/javascript/README.md

 * Write in a functional style.
 * Don't use `var` or depend on global scope.
 * Declare all variables using `let` or `const`.
 * Put all objects into a single global object for your app.
 This avoids collisions with globals from other apps.

-* JS's implementation of functions is well done.
-First class, very functional language.
-  * Support for inner functions, closures.
+* Don't extend native object prototypes (string, array, number, etc).
+Just don't.
+Create a function.

 * `this` and the function invocation pattern
   * Method. `this` is bound to the object on which the method is attached.
   * Defau.
 When a function is not bound to an object, including inner functions, `this` is bound to the global object.
   * Constructor
   * Apply